-- BSPC 140 PUBLIC COMMUNICATION (3).
-Public speaking and the principles and criticism of oral public communication, to include performance by students. - BSPC 201 INTERPERSONAL COMMUNICATION (3).
+BSPC 140 - PUBLIC COMMUNICATION (3).
+Public speaking and the principles and criticism of oral public communication, to include performance by students.

+BSPC 190 - INTRODUCTION TO COMMUNICATION STUDIES (3) An introduction to communication studies as a field of study, including the concepts, ideas, issues, research methods and theories associated with the discipline.

+BSPC 201 - INTERPERSONAL COMMUNICATION (3).
 Presents basic concepts for understanding communication in interpersonal relationships.
-It combines a theoretical approach with a skills approach to the study of interpersonal communication. - BSPC 210 COMMUNICATION FOR NURSES (3).
-Experiential exercises and case studies to facilitate communication in the nursing profession.
-Emphasis on developing communication competencies in dyadic, small group and public speaking contexts.
-Includes performance. - BSPC 230 BUSINESS AND PROFESSIONAL SPEAKING (3).
+It combines a theoretical approach with a skills approach to the study of interpersonal communication.

+BSPC 230 - BUSINESS AND PROFESSIONAL SPEAKING (3).
 Fundamentals of oral communication within business and professional settings.
 Includes performance.

-- BSPC 240 MEDIA AND SOCIETY (3).
-(Prereq: BSPC 140, 210 or 230) A basic introduction of the media (television, radio, film, print), in society, enabling students to become critical readers/viewers of the mass media. - BSPC 260 ARGUMENTATION AND DEBATE (3).
+BSPC 240 - MEDIA AND SOCIETY (3).
+(Prereq: BSPC 140, 210 or 230) A basic introduction of the media (television, radio, film, print), in society, enabling students to become critical readers/viewers of the mass media.

+BSPC 260 - ARGUMENTATION AND DEBATE (3).
 Preparing and delivering the debate.
-Academic debate serves as a model. - BSPC 340 ORAL INTERPRETATION OF LITERATURE (3). {=BTHE 340} A course designed to give an understanding of the principles involved in extracting meaning from the printed page and the oral presentation of that meaning in a lucid and stimulating manner. - BSPC 343 CLASSROOM COMMUNICATION (3).
+Academic debate serves as a model.

+BSPC 340 - ORAL INTERPRETATION OF LITERATURE (3). {=BTHE 340} A course designed to give an understanding of the principles involved in extracting meaning from the printed page and the oral presentation of that meaning in a lucid and stimulating manner.

+BSPC 343 - CLASSROOM COMMUNICATION (3).
 (Prereq: BSPC 140) This course is designed for prospective teachers/ trainers in all disciplines, at all levels.
-This course provides students both a cognitive and experiential understanding of the role of communication in the classroom. - BSPC 345 STORYTELLING IN CONTEXTS (3).
+This course provides students both a cognitive and experiential understanding of the role of communication in the classroom.

+BSPC 345 - STORYTELLING IN CONTEXTS (3).
 (Prereq: BSPC 140) This course analyzes the role of storytelling in everyday life.
-A variety of contexts will be examined and students will study storytelling techniques and use these to tell stories. - BSPC 389 SMALL GROUP COMMUNICATION (3).
-The development of the attitudes, skills and knowledge of methods of effective participation in discussion in conferences, committees and other small groups. - BSPC 390 FAMILY COMMUNICATION (3).
-(Prereq: BSPC 201) a basic introduction to the study of how communication is used in the family to develop, maintain, enhance or disturb marital and family relationships. - BSPC 399 INDEPENDENT STUDY (3-6).
-Contract approval by instructor, advisor, Department Chair and Vice Chancellor for academic affairs is required. - BSPC 450 INTERCULTURAL COMMUNICATION (3).
+A variety of contexts will be examined and students will study storytelling techniques and use these to tell stories.

+BSPC 389 - SMALL GROUP COMMUNICATION (3).
+The development of the attitudes, skills and knowledge of methods of effective participation in discussion in conferences, committees and other small groups.

+BSPC 390 - FAMILY COMMUNICATION (3).
+(Prereq: BSPC 201) a basic introduction to the study of how communication is used in the family to develop, maintain, enhance or disturb marital and family relationships.

+BSPC 399 - INDEPENDENT STUDY (3-6).
+Contract approval by instructor, advisor, Department Chair and Vice Chancellor for Academic Affairs is required.

+BSPC 450 - INTERCULTURAL COMMUNICATION (3).
 A study of cultural differences in human communication with focus on theoretical and experiential approaches toward gaining competence in communicating across cultures.
 (Satisfies USCB General Education Non-Western Requirement)